engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

 Automated Usability Testing: Testing the software to ensure that it is user-friendly and meets the needs of its intended users.
 Automated Accessability Testing:

+Is behaviour learned from other sources applicable to this product?
+Is behaviour within this prouct consistent?